PlexSheep/SREMP/docs/specification.md

 ### 3.1 Identity Structure

-Each SREMP participant possesses a cryptographic identity consisting of an Ed25519 key pair and associated metadata:
+Each SREMP participant possesses a cryptographic identity consisting of an Ed25519 key pair (that can never change), a noise key (that can rotate), associated metadata:

 ```
-Identity := {
+IdentityVerifiedData := {
     username: Username
-    public_key: Ed25519PublicKey,
+    identity_key: Ed25519PublicKey,
+    // this key must only be used as the static key for the noise protocol
+    noise_key: X25519PublicKey,
     flags: Flags,
     extensions: Optional<Extensions>
+    version: u64
+    created: DateTime<Utc>
 }

+Identity := {
+    verified: IdentityVerifiedData
+    // signature over the IdentityVerifiedData
+    signature: Ed25519Signature,
+}

 Flags := {
-    uses_relay: Boolean,
+    uses_relay: bool,
-    is_machine_account: Boolean,
+    is_machine_account: bool,
-    is_relay_server: Boolean,
+    is_relay_server: bool,
-    prefers_async: Boolean
+    prefers_async: bool
 }

 Extensions := {